Collective Sun: Reshape the Mo(u)rning

 The Talk Back – An important component of the Collective Sun experience, the talk-back creates a space for audience participants to process their own experiences and share their visions for change.

-The Collective Action – (In partnership with the Prison Books Collective) Audience members are invited to write messages, (sometimes called love notes or flying kites), on Collective Sun postcards.
+The Collective Action – Audience members are invited to write messages, (sometimes called love notes or flying kites), on Collective Sun postcards.
 These postcards are included in packages that are sent to incarcerated individuals across the south.

 What audience participants had to say

 One audience participant shared a personal story during a Collective Sun talk-back about never having enough time to visit his incarcerated mother when he was a boy.

 “We’d visit her and then have to travel 50 or 60 miles to go visit my uncle who was also in prison.”

 Fighting tears he talked about the “little bit of soul” she placed in every letter she sent.”
 Finally he thanked us, “I didn’t know why I was coming here today” he said, “I’m just glad that I did.”